typov-software/demarchy/README.md

 At launch, you'll be able to join the official instance at [demarchy.app](https://demarchy.app/).

+## Motivation

+### North Stars

+- hypothesis: high democratic participation depends on good ux
+- hypothesis: decisions reached through consensus prevent and heal group division

-## Values
+### Values to promote

-- Consensus over super and simple majorities
+- Consensus is better than super and simple majorities
 - Transparency, accountability, and participation in group decisions
 - Prioritize protection of individual rights
 - Empower democratic process and representation

-### North Stars

-- hypothesis: high democratic participation depends on good ux
-- hypothesis: decisions reached through consensus prevents and heals group division

 ## Development